Are you looking for a natural, homemade cough syrup that really works? Here are a few old fashioned recipes that are super simple to make!

 Raw honey has so many uses and benefits!
 It is a good source of antioxidants, has antibacterial and antifungal properties, helps to soothe and heal wounds, and is considered prebiotics and nourishes good bacteria in the gut.

 Ginger is amazing for cold and flu relief, digestive trouble, and overall health.
-It has anti-inflammatory and antioxidant effects, can help reduce inflammation, lower pain levels, fight infections.
+It has anti-inflammatory and antioxidant effects that can help reduce inflammation, lower pain levels, fight infections.

-Lemons are a great source of vitamin C, can help with digestive health, helps prevent oxidation, aids in hydration, provides some potassium, and is great tasting!
+Lemons are a great source of vitamin C, can help with digestive health, helps prevent oxidation, aids in hydration, provide some potassium, and is great tasting!

 Onions are not only delicious but are also packed with vitamins and minerals, contain antioxidants, have antibacterial properties, and are high in vitamin C.

 Pineapples are high in vitamin C, rich in nutrients, can help lower inflammation, boost the immune system, and aid in digestion.
-Not to mention, pineapple juice make for a really tasty cough syrup, unlike some of the not so good store-bought options.
+Not to mention, pineapple juice makes for a really tasty cough syrup, unlike some of the not-so-good store-bought options.